 Sharon Midyette is a seminarian at Andover Newton Theological School and comes to UCCH as a field education student for the 2016-2017 school year.
 Prior to entering seminary, she worked many years as a paralegal and was active in her own church in Enfield, Connecticut.
 During her time wiht us, she plans to engage in outreach activities and learn from the whole life of the church.

 Mike Riffenburg is our Building Manager and knows more about the facility than anyone else.
 He oversees maintenance issues, keeps the infrastructure sound, and prepares the facility for events that happen here and at the Robinson Center.
 He also meets with individuals and groups interested in using the facility for various events or meetings.

 Mike has a great sense for safety for all who enter and a passion for the well-being of the whole church.

-Andrea Mancini is our Church Secretary in charge of all the workings of record-keeping, managing many of the print an digital publications that are needed, handling phone calls, ordering supplies, and offering a friendly face to all who visit weekdays between 8:30 am and 1:30 pm.
+Andrea Mancini is our Church Secretary in charge of all the workings of record-keeping, managing many of the print and digital publications that are needed, handling phone calls, ordering supplies, and offering a friendly face to all who visit weekdays between 9:00 am and 2:00 pm.